JuanitaCathy/ISSR-Team-Communication-Project-Screening-Test/README.md

 I approached both notebooks in a research prototype style: given that TRIP Lab is research-oriented, I wanted the work to reflect that rather than just presenting minimal outputs.
 The second notebook is intentionally detailed, covering 5 enhancement methods, a reference-free evaluation framework, and documented reasoning for every decision.

-I also put together a **Research Report** independently before starting implementation — it documents my method comparisons, architecture decisions, and pipeline reasoning.
+I also put together a **Research Report** independently before starting implementation: it documents my method comparisons, architecture decisions, and pipeline reasoning.
 It's not a proposal, just technical groundwork I did for my own reference.
 I've included it since it might be useful context.

 ---